iProxy.online logo

 iProxy Online

-To address these issues, Google developed the transport protocol QUIC (Quick UDP Internet Connections), which takes the best from both worlds, while eliminating their drawbacks:
+To address these issues, Google developed the transport protocol QUIC (Quick UDP Internet Connections), the main http/3 feature, which takes the best from both worlds, while eliminating their drawbacks:

 • Fast Connection.
 QUIC allows establishing communication between the client and server almost instantly, which is crucial for applications requiring high speed.